Itanong mo kay Soriano: Status

 Currently, Itanong mo kay Soriano airs in 73 countries worldwide including United States and other English-speaking countries (as Ask Bro Eli, the Bible will Answer), Brazil and Portugal (as Pergunte ao Irmão Eli Soriano, A Bíblia Respondera), Spain and Latin América (as Pregúntele al Hermano Eli Soriano, La Biblia Responderá) and also in India, South Africa, Saipan.

+The program has been the subject of notable parodies on Filipino comedy shows, particularly the recurring Bubble Gang sketch "Ang Dating Doon"—where the host derives the answers to audience questions from nursery rhymes and song lyrics rather than bible verses.
+Soriano did not mind the satire, as he believed that it had boosted the popularity of the original show.